 How to Make Traveling with Disabilities Easier

-One-legged man with crutches stands on beach
+Man with one leg and crutches stands on a beach

 Everyone deserves and has the right to travel.
 As much as that belief is a part of our Seven Corners DNA, we can’t deny that some people face more of an uphill battle than others when it comes to living out their travel dreams.